Westerhout 5

-Westerhout 5 (Sharpless 2-199, LBN 667, Soul Nebula) is an emission nebula located in Cassiopeia.
-Several small open clusters are embedded in the nebula: CR 34, 632, and 634 (in the head) and IC 1848 (in the body).
-The object is more commonly called by the cluster designation IC 1848.
+Westerhout 5 (also known as W5, Sharpless 2-199, LBN 667, or Soul Nebula) is an emission nebula located in Cassiopeia.
+Several small open clusters are embedded in the nebula: Collinder 33 and 34 in the head and IC 1848 (Collinder 32) in the body.

-Small emission nebula IC 1871 is present just left of the top of the head, and small emission nebulae 670 and 669 are just below the lower back area.
+The small emission nebula IC 1871 is present just left of the top of the head, and Sh2 199 is just below the lower back area.

+The object is often called by the cluster designation IC 1848.
+W5 with W3 and W4 forms part of the larger W3/W4/W5 Complex.

-The galaxies Maffei 1 and Maffei 2 are both nearby the nebula, although light extinction from the Milky Way makes them very hard to see.
+The galaxies Maffei 1 and Maffei 2 are both located in apparent proximity to the nebula, although light extinction from the Milky Way makes them very hard to see.

-Once thought to be part of the Local Group, they are now known to belong to their own group- the IC 342/Maffei Group.
+Once thought to be part of the Local Group, they are now known to belong to their own group – the IC 342/Maffei Group.

-This complex is the eastern neighbor of IC1805 (Heart Nebula) and the two are often mentioned together as the "Heart and Soul".
+Westerhout 5 is the eastern neighbor of IC 1805 (Heart Nebula) and the two are often mentioned together as the "Heart and Soul".